 What is Impregnated or pressure-treated wood?

 Impregnation and pressure treated wood are the same.
 The process is identical and is usually performed outdoor for rot protection.
-The two terms used describe the same wood treatment:
+The two terms used to describe the same wood treatment:

 Impregnation is done using impregnating agents; a well-known brand of an impregnating agent is ‘Tanalith E.’ This brand has been known since the 1940s.
 Pressure-treating is the process in which a product like ‘Tanalith E’ is used.